python-trio/trio/README.rst

      immediately I guess.
 Or is it better to special case this and not even start?

-   - join returning result is actually pretty bad because it encourages

-        await task.join()

-     to wait for a task that "can't fail"... but if it does then this silently discards the exception :-( :-(

-     and we really can't make join() just raise the raw exception, because that can trivially get mixed up with cancellation exceptions

-     curio's approach is an option, but kinda awkward :-/

-     maybe:
-     - join_nowait() -> .result, so there's no WouldBlock to confuse things, instead check .result is None before trying to unwrap it? (or don't)
-     - join() -> wait(), which doesn't return anything and doesn't count as catching errors
-     - explicit monitoring API is the only thing that counts as catching errors

    - according to the docs on Windows, with overlapped I/o you can still get WSAEWOULDBLOCK ("too many outstanding overlapped requests").
 No-one on the internet seems to have any idea when